DanyalKhawaja/backend-test/README.md

 Added

 ## Migration
 Added - Need to re-run app and remove migration table from DB, Then re-run to seed film table.
-There is correct method exists to be used in production (not done as yet)
+There is correct method is to create tables in a seperate migration and set `synchronize` to false in `ormconfig.ts` (not done as yet)

 ## Queries with Elastic Serach
 Search for Name, Genre & Description is added